dargmuesli/nuxt-cookie-control/README.md

 // Switch to toggle the modal being shown right away, requiring a user's decision.
 isModalForced: false,

-// The domain to set cookies on.
-// This is useful in case you have subdomains (shop.yourdomain.com)
-domain: 'yourdomain.com',

 // The locales to include.
 locales: ['en'],